 - Cucumber and capsicum in your sandwich, or on the side?

-It also helps to get feedback from your child.
+It also helps to get a little feedback from your child.
 When they come home, ask about their lunch.
 Did they have enough time to eat?
 Was it still yummy at lunchtime?
 Could it be held in one hand while they played?

 Here is one of my favourite lunchbox recipes – Muesli Cookies.
 These cookies can be eaten fresh or freeze them and pop a frozen cookie in your child’s lunch box they will defrost by snack time.
+And find lots more lunchbox recipes here.